 Kalahari Indoor Water Park- Pocono Mountains

 You’ll forget about the sweater weather and feel the summer vibes when you visit the heated indoor water park at Kalahari Resorts.
-Located in the Pocono Mountains, the 220,000-square-foot water park – which recently underwent major renovations – features a retractable roof and is the perfect place for water lovers to enjoy all day adventures.
+Located in the Pocono Mountains, the 220,000-square-foot water park features a retractable roof and is the perfect place for water lovers to enjoy all day adventures.
 Experience wet and wild fun by body boarding on five-foot, ocean-like waves on the FLOWRIDER®, zip up and down on the water coaster Anaconda and spiral down the 40-mph flume Zimbabwe Zipper.
-New attractions such as the thrilling, near-vertical drop of the Screaming Hyena and The Dungeons of Hout Bay Wave Pool are just a few additions that helped make Kalahari the largest indoor waterpark in America.
+More thrilling attractions such as the near-vertical drop of the Screaming Hyena and The Dungeons of Hout Bay Wave Pool are just a few additions that helped make Kalahari the largest indoor waterpark in America.

 Aquatopia Indoor Water Park- Pocono Mountains